 3. TURNING STUDENTS TOWARD THE HISTORICAL RECORD

-Teacher Comments to the Class: Before the 1860s the federal government was considered the greatest potential danger to liberty.
+Teacher Comments to the Class: Before the 1860s, the federal government was considered the greatest potential danger to liberty.
 The experience of the repressive policies of the British government that had led to rebellion only 85 years before was still fresh in the minds of Americans.
-Most of the first eleven amendments to the Constitution limited the powers of the federal government and the Twelfth Amendment corrected a technical flaw in the operation of the Electoral College.
+Most of the first eleven amendments to the Constitution limited the powers of the federal government, and the Twelfth Amendment corrected a technical flaw in the operation of the Electoral College.
 It was not until the 13th, 14th, and 15th Amendments and the Civil Rights Act of 1866 that the Federal Government first became a protector of rights of individuals, including African-Americans.
 Since that time, several important reforms advancing the rights of oppressed classes were attained through federal action.
 These include national women's suffrage, which was enacted through the 19th Amendment in 1920, court decisions and civil rights legislation which assisted the black civil rights movement beginning in the 1960s, the 26th Amendment that gave the right to vote to 18-year-olds in 1971, and the American's With Disabilities Act of 1990.

-With the need to protect Americans from terrorist attacks, with the advent of the Internet and cell phones, and the capacity of the government to collect and sort vast quantities of information about our daily lives, the federal government under Presidents Bush and Obama has created what many call "the Surveillance State".
-The question arises whether the historic alignment of the federal government with individual liberties is changing and whether, as it was in the first 85 years of our nation, the federal government is the greatest potential danger to liberty.
+With the need to protect Americans from terrorist attacks, with the advent of the Internet and cell phones, and the capacity of the government to collect and sort vast quantities of information about our daily lives, the federal government under Presidents Bush and Obama has created what many call "the Surveillance State."
+The question arises whether the historic alignment of the federal government with individual liberties is changing, and whether, as it was in the first 85 years of our nation, the federal government is now the greatest potential danger to liberty.
 Only time will tell.